Julie Negovan is Of Counsel in Griesing Law, LLC’s Commercial Litigation practice group.

 What do you focus on?

-I focus my practice on real estate, business counseling and litigation, construction, energy, health care, class actions, mass torts and complex commercial litigation.
+I focus my practice on real estate, business counseling and litigation, construction, energy, health care, and complex commercial litigation.
 In addition, I have extensive e-discovery experience, including project management, litigation holds, forensics and production.

 What do you see on the horizon?

 Currently, there is a federalism battle going on between the Supreme Court of the United States and various state courts, particularly California, concerning the preemption of the Federal Arbitration Act over state contract law governing arbitration clauses in private agreements.
 This battle will affect millions of business and consumers when it comes time to resolve disputes under the contracts where arbitration has been elected.
 We can help minimize the chaos by reviewing your contracts’ dispute resolution provisions for conformity to both the FAA and governing state law.

 Julie represented an international wind turbine manufacturing company in multiple commercial suits across the country, including managing its e-discovery effort in the US and EU in connection with litigation involving claims in excess of $100 million.
 Over the last 20 years, she has represented contractors, developers and owners in all facets of construction litigation, including defects, disaster recovery, insurance coverage, personal injury defense, title disputes, zoning and environmental issues, creditors’ rights, mechanics liens and shareholder and partnership disputes.
 She has defended many medical institutions and their members in civil suits, including malpractice, partnership disputes and disputes concerning ERISA and compensation issues.

-Outside of the Firm, Julie is chair of the Board of Directors of Livengrin, a nonprofit organization based in Bucks County, Pennsylvania dedicated to the treatment of drug and alcohol addiction.
-She previously chaired the Board of Directors of Bucks County Choral Society, a 150 member volunteer choral organization providing fine arts performances in Bucks County.
+Outside of the Firm, Julie is a licensed real estate agent in Florida, specializing in hospitality spaces and brokering businesses that require a liquor license.
+She is a Daughter of the American Revolution and previously chaired the Board of Directors of Bucks County Choral Society, a 150 member volunteer choral organization providing fine arts performances in Bucks County.
 Julie has also served on the Executive Committee of the Business Leadership Forum of the Union League and was a Republican Committee Woman for Warwick Township, Bucks County.